People

 From Wanted Man to Bookseller: The Reinventions of Georg Sommerfeld

 This is Part 3 of a five-part series on the Sommerfeld family, focusing on Georg Sommerfeld’s path from bookseller to scandal and decline in Switzerland.Part 1 is here.
 Part 2 is here.
-Part 4 will follow in a week.
-Part 5 will follow on January 28, 2026.
-Setting the Stage: The Sommerfeld Family in Zürich
+Part 3 is here.
+Part 5 is hereN.B.
+An Addendum can be found here, touching on Yvonne’s French military connections.
+Setting the Stage:

 From Wanted Man to Bookseller: The Reinventions of Georg Sommerfeld Read More »